fpga4fun.com - where FPGAs are fun.

 Configuration space transactions

 Each PCI slots as a signal called IDSEL.
-The IDSEL signal is the only one that is not shared along the bus; each PCI slot has its own.
+The IDSEL signal is not shared along the bus; each PCI slot has its own.

 When a PCI card sees a configuration space transaction on the bus, and its own IDSEL is asserted, it knows it should respond.